Tank (entertainer): 2010–2014: Now or Never, This Is How I Feel and Stronger

 Tank released his fourth studio album, Now or Never, in December 2010.
-Tank collaborated with artists who included Chris Brown, Drake, Letoya Luckett on this project.
+Tank collaborated with artists who included Chris Brown, Drake, on this project.
 The singles were "Sex Music", "I Can't Make You Love Me", and "Emergency".

 Tank released his fifth studio album, This Is How I Feel, in May 2012.
 Tank collaborated with the artists Chris Brown, Busta Rhymes, T.I. and Kris Stephens on the album.
 The song "Compliments", featuring Kris Stephens and T.I., was released as the lead single in October 2011.

 On September 14, 2013, Tank sang the U.S. national anthem before the Floyd Mayweather Jr. vs. Canelo Álvarez fight in Las Vegas, Nevada.

 His sixth studio album Stronger was released in August 2014.
 It featured the singles "You're My Star" and the title track.
 They did not make the US Hot 100 but both peaked in the Top 20 of the US Urban AC chart.
 The album marked a slight departure from his previous releases, focusing on a "retro R&B sound" for the album.
 Following disappointing sales of the release, Tank had claimed the album would be his last.